Grouse Mountain skiing excursions are an epic Vancouver winter pastime.

 - Access to the 8,000 sq. foot Mountaintop Skating Pond

-- The Sliding Zone which is great for kids
+- The Sliding Zone which is great for those visiting Vancouver with kids

 - Munday Alpine Snowshoe Park that’s ideal for beginners and intermediates